Complex Regional Pain Syndrome (CRPS) after a car accident

 - Work capacity and long-term functional restrictions

-If a treatment request has been declined, see treatment refused disputes.
+If a treatment request has been declined, see treatment refused disputes and the Personal Injury Commission (PIC) pathway for medical assessments where insurer and treating opinions remain in conflict.

 Frequently asked questions